drbean/edit/tsailin/2019APBR_english_proofing.md

 to its customers.
-For organizational innovation, we compile two variables to measure internal changes in a firm, *Authority Realignment* and *Organization Restructuring*, assessing the extent to which revision of managerial authority and organizational structure of the firm took places.
+For organizational innovation, we compile two variables to measure internal changes in a firm, *Authority Realignment* and *Organization Restructuring*, assessing the extent to which revision of managerial authority and organizational structure of the firm took place.
 In addition, we also compile a variable, *Outsourcing Re-assignment*, which examines changes in a firm's external outsourcing relationship with its suppliers and customers.